 Attached Files (Download Requires Membership)

-Thank you so much Madhu sir.
-But if I take a copy of this judgement to HR, the company is all the more likely to fight tooth and nail because acknowledging me as an employee will amount to paying up significant amounts of retrospective taxes to the government under section 192.
-Or I am not sure if that even applies because very few of the employees marked as "independent contractors" are even drawing much in comparison to Wockhardt.
+Thank you so much, Madhu, sir.
+If I take a copy of this judgment to HR, the company is all the more likely to fight tooth and nail because acknowledging me as an employee will amount to paying up significant amounts of retrospective taxes to the government under section 192.
+I am not sure if that even applies because very few of the employees marked as "independent contractors" are even drawing much in comparison to Wockhardt.

 From India

-If the the Company HR is driving to a wrong direction, somebody should alert him that he is going in a wrong direction, right?
-Either the passengers in the bus should alert him or you should inform somebody outside who can stop the bus and ask the driver why are you driving to wrong direction!
-That means you can alert the labour department who will interfere with the management's wrong steps.
-If you feel that you will be booked by the management, you can use the official web portals of EPFO and labour departments.
+If the Company HR is driving in the wrong direction, somebody should alert him that he is heading the wrong way, right?
+Either the passengers on the bus should alert him, or you should inform someone outside who can stop the bus and ask the driver why he is going in the wrong direction!
+This means you can alert the labor department, who will intervene in the management's incorrect actions.
+If you fear reprisal from management, you can utilize the official web portals of EPFO and labor departments.

 From India, Kannur